international employment law firm alliance L&E Global

 Overtime shall be compensated by paid off hours during the next 90 days.
 If compensation is not possible within the 90 days mentioned above, the overtime shall be paid to the employee by adding a bonus to the salary.
 The overtime addition will be established by negotiation through the collective labour agreement or individual employment contract and it cannot be lower than 75% of the base salary.
 Special regulations regarding working hours make the Romanian legislation stricter than the European one.

-Employees who are not 18 years old are prohibited from overtime work.
+Employees under the age of 18 years are prohibited from overtime work.
 Part-time employees cannot work overtime.
-The employee‘s total working hours for one month, including overtime is recorded in writing on the pay slip.
+The employee total working hours for one month, including overtime is recorded in writing in a time table and mentioned in the pay slip.

 Employer’s Obligation to Provide a Healthy and Safe Workplace